Cellularity of KLR and weighted KLRW algebras via crystals: Proof of sandwich cellularity

 A \emph{straight line diagram} is a diagram without crossings.
 For example, every idempotent diagram is a straight line diagram.
-As for idempotent diagrams, a diagram $D$ \emph{factors through} a straight line diagram $S$ if $D=ESF$, for some $E,F\in\WA[n](\affine{X})$.
-Note that $E$ and $F$ in \autoref{D:RecollectionFactors} are allowed to be linear combinations of diagrams.
+As for idempotent diagrams, a diagram $D$ \emph{factors through} a straight line diagram $S$ if $D=ESF$, for some $E,F\in\WA[n](X)$.
+Here, $E$ and $F$ are allowed to be linear combinations of diagrams.

 \begin{Definition} Let $S$ be a straight line diagram.
 The \emph{left justification} of $S$ is an idempotent diagram $L(S)$ such that $S$ factors through $L(S)$, and $L(S)$ has its solid strings in admissible parking positions that are as far to the left as possible. \end{Definition}